-The Proposed Action would include the installation of roughly 88,000 state-of-the-art PV solar panels mounted on single-axis tracking systems supported by steel piles.
+The Proposed Action would include the installation of roughly 180,000 state-of-the-art PV solar panels mounted on single-axis tracking systems supported by steel piles.
 When operating, the solar panels will move to track the sun from east to west over the course of the day.
-Project components would include up-to-15-foot-tall PV solar tracking panels, associated ground-mounted racking structures, access roads, inverters, medium voltage transformers, buried electrical collection cabling, a step-up transformer, a short 138-kV transmission tie line, security fencing, laydown areas, and an operations and maintenance building.
-The Project step-up substation would include a circuit breaker, generator step-up transformer, and equipment required for relay/protection, SCADA, telecommunication, and metering.
-The step-up substation will be connected to the point of interconnection via an approximately 150 foot 138-kV generation transmission interconnect line (Gen-Tie Line) at EKPC's existing Avon Substation.
+Project components would include up-to-15-foot-tall PV solar tracking panels, associated ground-mounted racking structures, access roads, inverters, medium voltage transformers, buried electrical collection cabling, a step-up transformer, a short 161-kilovolt (kV) transmission tie line, security fencing, laydown areas, and an operations and maintenance building.
+The Project step-up substation would include a circuit breaker, generator step-up transformer, and equipment required for relay/ protection, SCADA, telecommunication, and metering.
+The step-up substation will be connected to the point of interconnection via an approximately 700 to 1,000 foot 161-kV generation transmission interconnect line (Gen-Tie Line) at EKPC's existing Marion County Substation.

-The Project would be situated on private land purchased by EKPC from willing sellers.
-Project power would be supplied to the existing electrical transmission system at the EKPC Avon Substation.
-The Project is expected to operate for the design life of the facility, which is estimated to be 30 years.
-Project construction activities are anticipated to start in 2025 once all approvals are complete, with operation anticipated by 2027.
-Electrical production for the Project is estimated at 77,948 megawatt-hours (MWh) annually, assuming a 30-year mid-point project life with 0.5 percent annual degradation in generating efficiency.
-If the Project is not redeveloped with modern equipment at the end of its anticipated 30-year life, it will be decommissioned and removed from the site.
+The Project would be situated on private land that has been leased under agreement with EKPC.
+Project power would be supplied to the existing electrical transmission system at the EKPC Marion County Substation.
+The lease agreements are structured for a base 20-year term with up to four additional consecutive five-year terms.
+Project operations are anticipated to start in 2025 once all approvals and construction are complete.
+Production for the Project is estimated at 208,850 megawatt-hours (MWh) annually, assuming a 30-year mid-point project life with 0.5 percent annual degradation in generating efficiency.
+If the Project is not redeveloped with modern equipment at the end of its anticipated 40-year life, it will be decommissioned and removed from the site.
 Decommissioning would remove all Project-related infrastructure and restore the Project area to its original condition, allowing its future use for agriculture.